magazine

 What methods are used to gather input from folks in developing nations?

 I was most curious to hear anecdotes of what exactly he was asking people, how exactly he was gathering information, whether he was simply observing or conducting surveys, or what.
-(He has a number of interesting entries on “field research” on his blog, but none that give much insight into his methods).
+(He has a number of interesting entries on "field research" on his blog, but none that give much insight into his methods).
+The article has an interesting description of the outcome of an exercise in which people around the world were asked to draw their ideal mobile phone:

 [Jan’s researching cohorts] said they’d found ... [that] the phone represents what people are aspiring to.
 “It’s an easy way to see what’s important to them, what their challenges are,” [a cohort] said.
 One Liberian refugee wanted to outfit a phone with a land-mine detector so that he could more safely return to his home village.
 In the Dharavi slum of Mumbai, people sketched phones that could forecast the weather since they had no access to TV or radio.
 Muslims wanted G.P.S. devices to orient their prayers toward Mecca.
 Someone else drew a phone shaped like a water bottle, explaining that it could store precious drinking water and also float on the monsoon waters.
 In Jacarèzinho, a bustling favela in Rio, one designer drew a phone with an air-quality monitor.
 Several women sketched phones that would monitor cheating boyfriends and husbands.
 Another designed a “peace button” that would halt gunfire in the neighborhood with a single touch.

 Hmm.
 I can see how some of this stuff could be helpful in aggregate.
-People see the phone as a platform — and perhaps there’s a sense that it’s somewhat magical — a “peace” button, a landmine detector, a cheating boyfriend monitor, etc. (Maybe?)
+People see the phone as a platform — and perhaps there's a sense that it's somewhat magical — a "peace" button, a landmine detector, a cheating boyfriend monitor, etc. (Maybe?)
 But does the person in Liberia really want a phone, or does he want a land-mine detector?
-I wonder about this.
+I wonder about this.1 Not I.T. guy.
+It guy, like it girl.
+It's sort of amusing to me that it's totally clear what is meant by the words "it girl" but that the words "it guy" just seem to relate to the guy who fixes your internets.